TissueImageAnalytics/iguana/README.md

 - Get WSI-level explanations: `python run_explainer.py --wsi --data_dir=<path> --stats_path=<path>`

 Note, node and feature explanations must have been run before triggering wsi explanation.
-You will also need to incorp

 ## Interactive Demo
 We have made an interactive demo to help visualise the output of our model.
 Note, this is not optimised for mobile phones and tablets.
 The demo was built using the TIAToolbox [tile server](https://tia-toolbox.readthedocs.io/en/latest/_autosummary/tiatoolbox.visualization.tileserver.TileServer.html).